-Figure 4.
-Schematic representation of the auxiliary solar harvesting system used to boost the mobile robot when more power is required (a); details of the CN3791-based board (b) and of the used ACS712 current sensor (c).
+Figure 4. a) Schematic representation of the auxiliary solar harvesting system used to boost the mobile robot when more power is required; b) the CN3791-based board and c) the ACS712 current sensor.

-The Arduino Uno is a rapid prototyping board based on the Atmega 328p microcontroller; it has a wide range of peripherals, like 20 digital input/output pins, of which six can also be set as PWM outputs and six as analog channels, headed to an integrated 10-bit ADC (Analog to Digital Converter).
-Furthermore, the microcontroller integrates a single UART (Universal Asynchronous Receiver-Transmitter) interface and TWI (Two Wire Interface) and SPI (Serial Peripheral Interface) modules, enabling easy interfacing with sensors and other external devices.
+The Arduino Uno is a rapid prototyping board based on the ATmega 328P microcontroller; it has a wide range of peripherals, including 20 digital input/output pins, of which six can be set as PWM outputs and six as analogue channels, and an integrated 10-bit analogue-to-digital converter.
+Furthermore, the microcontroller integrates a single universal asynchronous receiver-transmitter (UART) interface and two-wire interface and serial peripheral interface (SPI) modules, enabling easy interfacing with sensors and other external devices.